Quotas is Django application that provides generic implementation of quotas tracking functionality:

 Do not edit quotas manually, because this will break quotas in objects ancestors.

-To check is any of object or his ancestors quotas exceeded - use
+To check if any of object quotas exceeded, use

 validate_quota_change method of object with quotas.

-This method receive dictionary of quotas usage deltas and returns errors if one or more quotas of object or his
+This method receive dictionary of quotas usage deltas and returns errors if one or more quotas of object exceeded.

 Sort objects by quotas with django_filters.FilterSet